smguilia/overview-1/whats-new/index.md

 New as of: 26 February 2021

 You can customize the duration of working sessions for user's on your account.
 Customize the duration of users active settings and select the amount of time a user can be inactive before they are signed out and need to enter their credentials again.
 Update your accounts Identity and Access (IAM) log in sessions from [Settings page](https://cloud.ibm.com/iam/settings){: external}.
 For more information, see [Managing user's log in session durations](https://test.cloud.ibm.com/docs/account?topic=account-iam-work-sessions).

+## Controlling access to resources by using tags
+{: #controlling-access-using-tags-febr2021}

+New as of: 25 February 2021

+You can now create tags to control access to your resources and your team's projects can grow without requiring updates to your IAM policies.
+Incorporating tags into access policies gives you the ability to share a resource across multiple projects and you can change access by simply changing the tags on a resource.
+For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).

 ## New notifications experience